 Mariah Meek – Principal Investigator

+I am an Associate Professor in Integrative Biology at Michigan State University and the Director of Research for The Wilderness Society.
 I am a conservation biologist and molecular ecologist, interested in understanding the ecological and evolutionary processes that generate and maintain diversity within and among populations.
 I got my PhD at University of California, Davis with Dr. Bernie May and did a post-doc as a Smith Fellow with Dr. Cliff Kraft and Dr. Matt Hare at Cornell University.
 The primary motivation for my work is to apply this fundamental understanding of biology to solve pressing problems in conservation and management.

-Outreach: Dr. Meek is a member of the IUCN North American Conservation Genetics Specialist Group, the Group on Earth Observations Biodiversity Observation Network Genetic Composition Working Group, Vice President of the Society for Conservation Biology Conservation Genetics Working Group, and a member of the Interagency Ecological Program Salmonid Genetics Project Work Team.
+Outreach: Dr. Meek is a founding member and Deputy Secretary of the Coalition for Conservation Genetics, a member of the IUCN North American Conservation Genetics Specialist Group, the Group on Earth Observations Biodiversity Observation Network Genetic Composition Working Group, past and founding Vice President of the Society for Conservation Biology Conservation Genetics Working Group, and a member of the Interagency Ecological Program Salmonid Genetics Project Work Team.
+Dr. Meek is on the editorial board of Conservation Science and Practice.

-Email: mhmeek[at]msu.edu Twitter: @mhmeek
+Email: mhmeek[at]msu.edu

 Post-docs